Creative Ways Fitness Businesses Are Approaching Life in the COVID-19 Landscape

 - Do a review campaign.
 Your loyal customers want to help you during COVID-19, and getting more reviews is a great way to engage them while strengthening your brand (and your SEO), too.
 (Worried about negative reviews?
 We’ve got a guide for that.)

-Discount memberships or packages.
+- Discount memberships or packages.
 Ideal?
 No. But if discounting memberships and/or packages for a month means saving clients in the long term, it's worth considering.
 Turnstyle Cycle in Boston, Massachusetts has special COVID-19 discounts on class packages with extended expiration dates to keep cash flowing even while they’re closed.
-Check out this post for more on what to do about memberships specifically.

 Doing something unique or creative to reach your customers at your gym or studio?
 Send us an email—we'll be adding to this list as ideas come in.